JasperFx/jasper/documentation/documentation/bootstrapping/configuration.md

 If a settings class needs additional information to bind correctly, such as being in a nested sub-section, use the `Configure` method.

 <[sample:configure-settings2]>

+## Alter the Application with IConfiguration

+To actually use the compiled configuration to alter the current `JasperRegistry` that defines your application like this simple example that just plucks a value from configuration and applies that to the `ServiceName` for the application:

+<[sample:UsingConfigApp]>

+Just to show that in action, here is the unit test for that behavior:

+<[sample:can_customize_based_on_only_configuration]>

 ## Modify Settings